Chittagong (film): Plot

-The story is set against the backdrop of a little-known saga in 1930s British colonial India's East Bengal (now Bangladesh) where a group of schoolboys and young women, led by a schoolteacher Masterda Surya Sen (Manoj Bajpayee), dared to take on the Empire.
-Chittagong is the story of a diffident 14-year-old boy, Jhunku (Delzad Hiwale).
+The story is set against the backdrop of a little-known saga in 1930s British colonial India's East Bengal (now Bangladesh), where a group of schoolboys and young women, led by a schoolteacher, Masterda Surya Sen, dared to take on the Empire.
+Chittagong is the story of a diffident 14-year-old boy, Jhunku.
 Swept up into this seemingly impossible mission, the reluctant teenager battles with self-doubts to achieve an improbable triumph.

 Jhunku, now a 23-year-old youth, is being chased by the Bengal police.
-He hides himself in a bunker with his childhood friend Aparna (Apu/Opu).
+He hides himself in a bunker with his childhood friend Aparna.
 While hiding, he begins to reflect on his past hopes and dreams.
 The story goes to a flashback to narrate the events that happened 10 years ago.

 In 1930, Surya Sen and his followers are protesting the death of the revolutionary Jatin Das.
-Jhunku is not allowed to join them by his lawyer father who wants him to study in England.
-Apart from fearing his father, Jhunku is also torn between his admiration and respect for the magistrate, Wilkinson (Barry John) and his wife, who show great likings for him and his fascination for the charismatic figure of Masterda, who is followed and revered by most of his friends.
-Jhunku, due to his faith in Wilkinson who is personally against torturing revolutionaries, has great belief in British justice and believes that by getting an English education he might better equip himself to free his country.
+Jhunku is not allowed to join them by his lawyer father, who wants him to study in England.
+Apart from fearing his father, Jhunku is also torn between his admiration and respect for the magistrate, Wilkinson, and his wife, who show great likings for him, and his fascination for the charismatic figure of Masterda, who is followed and revered by most of his friends.
+Jhunku, due to his faith in Wilkinson, who is personally against torturing revolutionaries, has great belief in British justice and believes that by getting an English education he might better equip himself to free his country.
 This causes arguments between him and his friends, especially Aparna.
-Wilkinson is opposed by the police inspector Major Johnson who defies his orders and arrests the protesters, and badly tortures Masterda.
+Wilkinson is opposed by the police inspector Major Johnson, who defies his orders and arrests the protesters and badly tortures Masterda.

 In protest, some students hit the strict police officer Maj.
-Johnson (Alexx O'Nell) by spilling oil under his motorbike, making him fall.
+Johnson (Alexx O'Nell) by spilling oil under his motorcycle, making him fall.
 Enraged, Johnson makes random enquiries about the culprits but is unsuccessful.
-However, Wilkinson manages to confirm the truth out of Jhunku, and an enraged Johnson then shoots Sukhen (Shaheb Bhattacharya), one of the boys involved.
+However, Wilkinson manages to confirm the truth out of Jhunku, and an enraged Johnson then shoots Sukhen, one of the boys involved.
 This incident makes Jhunku an outcast amongst his friends, and he becomes determined to avenge the death of Sukhen.
-Soon afterwards, Johnson is made the DIG of police although Wilkinson had requested his transfer.
+Soon afterwards, Johnson is made the DIG of police, although Wilkinson had requested his transfer.
 This incident further shocks Jhunku.
-All his faith on his tutor Sir Wilkinson is lost, and he joins Masterda's army.
-Meanwhile, Pritilata Waddedar (Vega Tamotia) a school teacher by profession, is fascinated by the ideologies of Masterda and has great admiration for him.
-She wishes to join him in his future plans against the British Rule.
-She also appears to be in love with Nirmal sen (Nawazuddin Siddiqui) but he is reluctant to express his feelings.
+All his faith in his tutor, Sir Wilkinson, is lost, and he joins Masterda's army.
+Meanwhile, Pritilata Waddedar, a school teacher by profession, is fascinated by the ideologies of Masterda and has great admiration for him.
+She wishes to join him in his future plans against British rule.
+She also appears to be in love with Nirmal Sen, but he is reluctant to express his feelings.